Nitin-Pilkhwal/Turtle-designs/README.md

       It is a python turtle program to draw chess board.
 ## 10. Among Us 📌
       It is a python turtle program to draw Among Us imposter.
+## 11. Spiral Star
+      It is a python turtle program to draw a spiral star.